gvanuxem/jlfricas.documentation/README.md

 For general installation instructions see INSTALL.
 For general documentation consult <https://fricas.github.io>.

-To build FriCAS with Julia support, the <code>julia</code> executable needs to be available in your PATH, and a simple <code>./configure --enable-julia</code> should do the trick.
+To build FriCAS with Julia support, the <code>julia</code> executable needs to be available in your PATH, and a simple <code>./configure --enable-julia && make && sudo make install</code> should do the trick.
 We require Julia 1.7 or higher.
 Please see https://julialang.org/downloads/ for instructions on how to obtain Julia for your system.
 The required Julia packages are:
  - Suppressor
  - Nemo
  - SpecialFunctions